liamo94/vscode-datetime/README.md

 ### Using the extension

-Add `[comment] ^dt` (datetime) under any string (surrounded by quotes) to see the date in the chosen format.
+Add `[comment] ^df` (dateformat) under any string (surrounded by quotes) to see the date in the chosen format.
 Use the command `dateformat: insert-date` to do this automatically at your cursor.
 Easily edit this on the fly and watch it update in real time.

 By default it will use `Date.now()`, but you can override this in setting by passing in an ISO 8601 of your choice.